MINEX III Compliance

 |MINEX III (Neurotechnology+0107) ||0.006 %||1.09 %|

-|MINEX III (Neurotechnology+0204)||0.071 %||1.71 %|
+|MINEX III (Neurotechnology+0204) ||0.071 %||1.71 %|

 The Neurotechnology+0108 submission represents the latest advancement in Neurotechnology's fingerprint template recognition algorithms designed for use in solutions based on PC or mobile platforms.
-The latest submission successfully passed the MINEX III validation in April 2018.
-The outstanding interoperability results for Neurotechnology's latest fingerprint template generation technology, as well as the top-ranked native performance for fingerprint recognition (generator and matcher) software, easily exceeds any previous MINEX III submission.
+The submission successfully passed the MINEX III validation in April 2018.
+The outstanding interoperability results for Neurotechnology's latest fingerprint template generation technology, as well as the top-ranked native accuracy for fingerprint recognition (generator and matcher) software, easily exceeds any previous MINEX III submission.

 The Neurotechnology+0108 template generator and matcher pair has also been evaluated as the most accurate software submission for PIV Level 2 mean native, single-finger matcher criteria, outperforming the closest competitor's submission accuracy by 1.35 times at a 2.67 times higher matching speed.
 The matcher software has been also ranked as the 2nd most interoperable submission with FNMR at FAR ≤ 1 % minor absolute deviation value being 0.001 % with respect to targeted FNMR ≤ 1 % at FMR ≤ 1 % PIV Level 1 two-finger criteria.